Enpass vs Bitwarden review 2026

 Privacy policy

-Thanks to Bitwarden’s and Enpass’ zero-knowledge architecture, your vault and its contents will be impossible to view by anyone, including the companies and their employees.
+Thanks to Bitwarden’s and Enpass’ zero-knowledge architecture, your vault is designed so that only you can access your vault contents, including the companies and their employees.
 Having said that, both providers still collect some personal data on their customers.

 Enpass collects quite a bit of data from its users, including: